AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/self-hosting/security-concepts.md

 As a cloud-based service, the WAF requires no hardware or software to install or maintain.
 Fastly, an existing technology partner, provides the software and expertise.
 Their high performance, always-on WAF resides in each cache node across Fastly's global delivery network.

-For more information on the WAF on the Adobe Commerce Cloud provide by Fastly, read the [Adobe Commerce Knowledge Base FAQ](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/faq/web-application-firewall-waf-powered-by-fastly-the-faq.html){target="_blank"}.
+For more information on the WAF on the Adobe Commerce on cloud provide by Fastly, read the [Adobe Commerce Knowledge Base FAQ](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/faq/web-application-firewall-waf-powered-by-fastly-the-faq.html){target="_blank"}.

 {{$include /help/_includes/hosting-related-links.md}}